DRIVER-EU/csharp-test-bed-adapter/README.md

 ## Project structure

-This project contains one `CSharpTestBedAdapter.sln` solution, which in its turn contains 4 C# projects:
+This project contains one `CSharpTestBedAdapter.sln` solution, which in its turn contains 7 C# projects:

 ### src\CSharpTestBedAdapter

 The main C# project outputting a class library `CSharpTestBedAdapter.dll` that you can use to create Kafka producers and consumers connecting to the DRIVER-EU test-bed.

-### examples\CSharpProducer
+### examples\CSharpExampleProducer (Custom & Standard)

-The simple example for setting up and using a producer via the `CSharpTestBedAdapter.dll`.
+The simple examples for setting up and using a producer via the `CSharpTestBedAdapter.dll`.
+`CSharpExampleProducerCustom` sends out a test message that is defined in `example\common\CommonMessages`.
+`CSharpExampleProducerStandard` sends out a [Common Alerting Protocol](https://en.wikipedia.org/wiki/Common_Alerting_Protocol) (CAP) message that is defined in `example\common\StandardMessages`.

-### examples\CSharpConsumer
+### examples\CSharpExampleConsumer

 The simple example for setting up and using a consumer via the `CSharpTestBedAdapter.dll`.
+This example listens to both the test messages from `CSharpExampleProducerCustom` and CAP messages from `CSharpExampleProducerStandard`.

-### examples\common\CommonMessages
+### src\CommonMessages

-A simple project that is used in both examples, containing the [Common Alerting Protocol](https://en.wikipedia.org/wiki/Common_Alerting_Protocol) (CAP) Avro record obtained from the DRIVER-EU [avro-schemas](https://github.com/DRIVER-EU/avro-schemas).
+A simple project that is used in all examples, containing a simple test Avro schema that is used for transmitting messages of that type from producer to consumer.
 Inside the `examples\common\CommonMessages\data` folder you'll find a README regarding the conversion from Avro schema to C# class file(s).

+### src\StandardMessages

+The code project that bundles all standard message formats defined for the Common Information Space (CIS) of the DRIVER-EU Test-bed.
+All these Avro schemas can be found at [DRIVER-EU avro-schemas](https://github.com/DRIVER-EU/avro-schemas).

+### src\CoreMessages

+The code project that bundles all system/core message formats defined for the DRIVER-EU Test-bed.
+These schemas can also be found at [DRIVER-EU avro-schemas](https://github.com/DRIVER-EU/avro-schemas).

 ### Dependencies